3 people found this helpful

-If you’ve ever tried removing chewing gum by scrubbing it off, then spotting a bit of gum that’s been squashed into a sofa or a carpet will leave you with a familiar pang of despair.
+Chewing gum on the carpet?
+If you’ve ever tried removing chewing gum by scrubbing it off, then spotted the gum that’s leftover in the carpet, having been squashed in even further, we know how you feel.
 No amount of strong scrubbing seems to make a difference; the plasticky surface of the gum remains unconcerned no matter how much soap you attack it with.
-And you’re left wondering how to get chewing gum off sofa fabrics and carpets – is it a mystery?
+And you’re left wondering how to get chewing gum off carpet and sofa fabrics – is it a mystery?

 Fear not.
 Chewing gum is not invincible – you might just be using the wrong weapons.
 The best approaches to removing chewing gum on carpet fibres and upholstery uses the power of temperature, not physical strength.
 Here’s how to get chewing gum off carpet fibres and sofa surfaces using ice and heat.

-Method 1: How to remove chewing gum from a carpet or sofa with ice
+Method 1: How to get chewing gum out of carpet using ice

 You will need:

 - An ice cube or two

 - A metal spoon or a blunt knife (like a butter knife)

 ‘How to get chewing gum out of carpet using ice?
 Really?’
 We hear you.
 Freezing chewing gum with an ice cube reduces its sticking strength – its rubbery softness at room temperature is what allows it to cling so stubbornly.
 Once it’s hard and brittle, you can chip it off with a blunt knife or a spoon.
 Here’s how to get chewing gum out of carpet fibres and sofa fabrics with ice:

 - Wrap an ice cube in a paper towel so it’s easy to handle and rub it over the gum.